 The goal at Asana is to reduce reliance on traditional emails and sync-ups.
 Instead, the company wants to provide a common space where users can manage projects and find all the information they need to get work done.

-Essentially, Asana wants to reduce the need for emails and meetings so that people can spend more time getting actual work done.
+Essentially, as a product, Asana wants to reduce the need for emails and meetings so that users can spend more time getting actual work done.

 Being a project management software, Asana is equipped with a multitude of features to help you get more work done.